jkwmoore/singularity-gha-docker/README.md

 See the [GitLab client](https://singularityhub.github.io/client-gitlab) pages for more information on how to do this.
 If you don't want to use GitLab artifacts for deployment, this is okay too!
 Just remember that if you are using Singularity Registry Client (or GitLab for that matter) to deploy a container elsewhere, you likely need to configure environment variables to help authenticate you.
-Instructions can be found [here](https://code.stanford.edu/help/ci/variables/README#variables).
+Instructions can be found [here](https://code.stanford.edu/help/ci/variables/README#variables).~~

+You can access the artifacts from the Actions tab, under the build action for any given run.